jjuhyunkim/CHM13_annotation_resources/README.md

-# The ANNOVAR databases for CHM13.v2.0 reference!
+# The ANNOVAR databases for CHM13v2.0 reference!

 <span style="font-size: 100px;"> 😊 Welcome!</span> 😊 <br />

-This repository is about how to generate the ANNOVAR database💻 for hs1 (CHM13v2.0)🧬 and how to use this database.
-Please feel free to leave questions and problems while using this database in the Issues menu.
+This repository describes the [ANNOVAR](https://annovar.openbioinformatics.org/) databases💻 for hs1 (CHM13v2.0)🧬 and how to use it.
+Feel free to leave questions or problems while using this database in the [Issues](CHM13_annotation_resources/issues) menu.

 <details>
-<summary>The details how to generate this ANNOVAR database</summary>
+<summary>How to generate ANNOVAR databases</summary>
 <br />
-The original files were listed below with the names of ANNOVAR databases, and the formats were transformed to match those of the ANNOVAR databases.<br />
+The original files were listed below to match the names of ANNOVAR databases, and the formatted accordingly.<br />
-If the original files are based on GRCh38 or another reference other than CHM13v2.0, the files will need to be liftovered to CHM13 using crossmap.
+If the original files are based on GRCh38 or references other than CHM13v2.0, the files were lifted over to CHM13 using crossmap.
 The chain file can be downloaded from the [CHM13 GitHub page](https://s3-us-west-2.amazonaws.com/human-pangenomics/T2T/CHM13/assemblies/chain/v1_nflo/grch38-chm13v2.chain)<br />

 ## \[ Genome-based DB \]
 `hs1_refGene.txt`: [ANNOVAR homepage](http://www.openbioinformatics.org/annovar/download/hs1_refGene.txt.gz)<br />
 `hs1_curGene.txt`: [CHM13 github](https://s3-us-west-2.amazonaws.com/human-pangenomics/T2T/CHM13/assemblies/annotation/chm13v2.0_RefSeq_Liftoff_v5.1.gff3.gz) - This contains curated annotations of the ampliconic genes on the Y chromosome, correcting annotation errors in GENCODEv35 CAT/Liftoff and RefSeqv110 annotation.<br />
 * If the original file was formatted in GFF, I transformed it to GTF and then used [gtfToGenePred](https://bioconda.github.io/recipes/ucsc-gtftogenepred/README.html) to convert it into GenePred format.<br />
 * The gene annotation databases in ANNOVAR website used to come with ${prefix}Mrna.fa.
-This files were generated using [`retrieve_seq_from_fasta.pl`](https://github.com/ronammar/Awesomeomics/raw/master/data/annovar_annotations/annovar/retrieve_seq_from_fasta.pl) script.<br />
+This file was generated using [`retrieve_seq_from_fasta.pl`](https://github.com/ronammar/Awesomeomics/raw/master/data/annovar_annotations/annovar/retrieve_seq_from_fasta.pl) script.<br />
   ```
   retrieve_seq_from_fasta.pl --format refGene --seqfile chm13v2.0.fa hs1_refGene.txt --out hs1_refGeneMrna.fa
   ```